-DESCRIPTION OF CAPITAL STOCK
+DESCRIPTION OF SECURITIES

-The following is a summary of the rights and preferences of our capital stock.
-While we believe that the following description covers the material terms of our capital stock, the description may not contain all of the information that is important to you.
-We encourage you to read carefully this entire prospectus, our charter and bylaws and the other documents we refer to for a more complete understanding of our capital stock.
+The following is a summary of the rights and preferences of our securities.
+While we believe that the following descriptions cover the material terms of our securities, the descriptions may not contain all of the information that is important to you.
+We encourage you to read carefully this entire prospectus, our charter and bylaws and the other documents we refer to for a more complete understanding of our securities.
 Copies of our charter and bylaws are incorporated by reference as exhibits to the registration statement of which this prospectus is a part.
 See "Where You Can Find More Information."

 Our charter provides that we may issue up to 450,000,000 shares of common stock, \$0.01 par value per share, and 50,000,000 shares of preferred stock, \$0.01 par value per share.
 Our charter authorizes our board of directors, with the approval of a majority of the entire board, to amend our charter to increase or decrease the aggregate number of authorized shares of stock or the number of shares of stock of any class or series without stockholder approval.
-As of March 17, 2010, 13,379,209 shares of common stock were issued and outstanding, and no shares of preferred stock were issued and outstanding.
+As of March 30, 2010, 13,379,209 shares of common stock were issued and outstanding, and no shares of preferred stock were issued and outstanding.
 Under Maryland law, stockholders are not generally liable for our debts or obligations.